 Some of the best lock stitch sewing machines include the Juki TL-2010Q and Juki DDL-8700.
 Of these, the Juki DDL-8700 is a power horse that supports stitching speed of up to 5,500 stitches per minute.

 Flat Bed Sewing Machines

 Flat bed sewing machines look like a traditional sewing machine.
 However, the needle and arm of the sewing machines extend to the flat base of the machine.
 These machines are generally used for sewing flat fabric pieces.

 Examples of good flat bed sewing machine include the Brother CS-8800 and Janome 2222 sewing machines.
 Both the sewing machines have earned rave reviews online due to robust and reliable performance.

 All the sewing machines can be categorized into industrial and domestic sewing machines.

 Industrial sewing machines are more expensive, but they are also more durable.
 These machines are generally used by textile firms to make cloths.
 The machines are made using high-quality parts.
 You can use the machines for a long period of time.
 The machines are heavy duty and can last for years without breaking down.

 Domestic sewing machines are less costly, but they are less durable compared to industrial sewing machines.
 These machines are typically used by beginners and professionals at home.
 The sewing machines are designed to be used for a few hours a day.

 Make sure that you research properly before buying a sewing machine.
-Read about the online reviews of a sewing machine before you buy one for yourself.
+Read about the online reviews of different types of sewing machines before you buy one for yourself.